swatantrasinha/webpack5-mfe/README.md

 console.log('Addition of 2 and 3 is : ', add(2,3))
 ```
+> node main.js

 ```
+This will give error
+import add  from './functions/add'
+^^^^^^

+SyntaxError: Cannot use import statement outside a module

-This will give error  as node js only understand common js format for this import/export in ES6 to understand we will use webpack as below :
+The reason is -  node js only understand common js format for this import/export in ES6 to understand we will use webpack as below :
 ```

 <br />

 <hr />